andrefelipe18/laradumps-filament/README.md

 When the field's value is updated, the current state will be dumped with the field's label using LaraDumps.
 You can customize the behavior of the `ds()` method by passing parameters:

+> Important: Always call the `->ds()` method at the end of the field definition chain.
+This ensures it captures the final state and doesn’t override any subsequent configuration.

 ```php
 ->ds(
     bool $onBlur = true,         // Trigger on blur (default: true)